 Branding Strategy Insider helps marketing oriented leaders and professionals like you build strong brands.
 BSI readers know, we regularly answer questions from marketers everywhere.
 Today we hear from Mark, a Senior Marketing Executive in San Diego, California who has this question about the critical components of a branding exercise.

 Can you share the essentials of a branding exercise?
 Specifically, what workshops, surveys, etc. do you use to give the corporation a better idea of how their current brand is perceived and how the corporation goes about changing the brand over time?

 Mark, thanks for asking.
-First, I would try to understand how the brand in question is perceived by its most important audiences.
-I would survey its primary and secondary target customers on the following dimensions of brand equity:
+At The Blake Project, we first would try to understand how the brand in question is perceived by its most important audiences.
+We would survey its primary and secondary target customers on the following dimensions of brand equity:

 * Unaided top-of-mind brand awareness within the appropriate product/service categories

 * Brand differentiation (open ended question — “What makes this brand unique and compelling compared to competitive options?” -and- closed ended scaled question: importance versus brand delivery for the most important category-related customer benefits)

 We would measure the same for the top competitive brands and compare the results to that of the brand in question.